 Research Philosophy

-Our research is community-directed and community-focused.
-We pursue research that addresses core questions and issues faced by 2SLGBTQI communities, recognizing commonalities, coalitions, frictions, and intersecting and layered identities and experiences and identities.
+Our research is community-directed, community-focused, critical, and dedicated to furthering social justice.
+We pursue research that addresses core questions and issues faced by 2SLGBTQI communities, recognizing commonalities, coalitions, frictions, and intersecting and layered identities and experiences.

 We understand research as a process and practice that can amplify underrepresented perspectives and challenge dominant discourses.
 We pursue research that can build upon and spark critical conversations, impact policy development and decision-making, and inform community-led initiatives.